facebookincubator/memscout/README.md

 this file and walk though the different segments of the UI.

 ## Contributing
 We welcome contributions!
-See [CONTRIBUTING](https://github.com/facebookincubator/memscout/blob/master/CONTRIBUTING.md) for details on how to get started, and our [code of conduct](https://github.com/facebookincubator/memscout/blob/master/CODE_OF_CONDUCT.md.
+See [CONTRIBUTING](https://github.com/facebookincubator/memscout/blob/master/CONTRIBUTING.md) for details on how to get started, and our [Code of Conduct](https://github.com/facebookincubator/memscout/blob/master/CODE_OF_CONDUCT.md).

 ## License
 MemScout uses the MIT License, as found in the [LICENSE](https://github.com/facebookincubator/memscout/blob/master/LICENSE) file.